 If you’re an EU/EEA/Swiss citizen moving to Germany, you only need a valid passport or ID document but will have to register your address in Germany within three months of entering the country.
 Each city has its own Residents’ Registration Office (Einwohnermeldeamt) location and website.

-Swiss nationals can also enjoy freedom of movement within the EU.
-However, although there are no official visa requirements, Swiss citizens have to apply for a purely declaratory residence permit for Swiss nationals from the Aliens Authority (Ausländerbehörde) in their place of residence.
+Swiss nationals also enjoy freedom of movement within the EU.
+However, although there are no official visa requirements, Swiss citizens have to apply for a purely declaratory residence permit for Swiss nationals from the Aliens Authority in Germany (Ausländerbehörde) in their place of residence.
 Each city has its own Aliens Authority office and website.

-If a relative who is not from the EU/EEA/Switzerland wishes to join you in Germany, he or she will have to apply to the German embassy/consulate in the home country, for a residence permit for the purpose of family reunification.
+If a relative who is not from the EU/EEA/Switzerland wishes to join you in Germany, they will have to apply to the German embassy/consulate in their home country, for a residence permit for the purpose of family reunification.

 See our guide on permits for family reunification in Germany.

-Within a week of moving into permanent accommodation (depending on the German state), you must register with the police at the local residents' registration office of the town hall (einwohnermeldeamt or Bürgeramt)).
-This is a rule that applies to everyone, even German nationals.
+Within one or two weeks of moving into permanent accommodation (depending on the German state), you must register your address in Germany with the police at the local residents’ registration office of the town hall (Einwohnermeldeamt or Bürgeramt)).
+Registration in Germany is a rule that applies to everyone, even German nationals.

 You will need to take:

 - a copy of the lease or rental agreement for your accommodation (if applicable);